Montclair, NJ is a cultural and artistic mecca located thirteen miles from New York City.

 Get the Guide

 The laundry room was originally a fairly basic space housed in a separate room next to the kitchen downstairs.
 My team and I spent time looking through the house for other locations that would be better suited to a laundry room.
-A tiny little guest room, opposite end of the hall from the master suite, was a perfect fit.
+A tiny little guest room, opposite end of the hall from the primary suite, was a perfect fit.

 We kept the original windows and added café curtains in a chunky texture in neutral tones to complement our charcoal and ivory direction.
 This allowed us to bring in softness, which was really important, and to highlight the gorgeous windows.